HomeEIPsNewsletter

 Backwards Compatibility

-This change is backwards incompatible.
+This EIP introduces a backwards-incompatible change.
 However, similar gas repricings have occurred multiple times in the Ethereum ecosystem, and their effects are well understood.

 Test Cases